Bandit algorithms to emulate human decision making using probabilistic distortions: Proofs for K-armed bandits

-\begin{proof} We first show the result for costs bounded by $M = 1$, the extension to general $M$ follows.

-The key ingredient in the proof is the seminal lower-bound on the number of suboptimal arm plays derived by \cite{Lai+Robbins:1985}.
+The key ingredient in the proof is the seminal lower-bound on the number of suboptimal arm plays derived by Lai and Robbins \cite{lai1985lowerbd}.
 Their result shows that for any algorithm that plays suboptimal arms only a sub-polynomial number of times in the time horizon,

-for any suboptimal arm $k$, where $k^*$ denotes the optimal arm.
-(Note that the argument at its core uses only a change-of-measure idea and the sub-polynomial regret hypothesis, and is thus unaffected by the fact that we measure regret by distorted, i.e., non-expected, costs.)
+for any suboptimal arm $k$ and we assumed that arm~1 is the optimal arm.
+(Note that the argument at its core uses only a change-of-measure idea and the sub-polynomial regret hypothesis, and is thus unaffected by the fact that we measure regret by distorted, i.e., non-expected, rewards.)

 Using this along with the definition of regret, we get